DariaMalafeeva/job-bot/README.md

 - SQLite
 - Telegram Bot API

-## Notes
+---

+⚠️ Disclaimer

-⚠️ This is a personal project created for learning and automation purposes.
+This project is intended for personal and educational use only.
-Not intended for public deployment or commercial use.
-Please respect LinkedIn's Terms of Service.
+It is not affiliated with or endorsed by LinkedIn or any other platform.
+Please respect the terms of service of any websites you interact with using this code.

+This repository does not collect, store, or process any personal data.
+It does not provide any commercial functionality or public-facing service.

+Use at your own risk and only within the scope of local laws and terms of service.

 ## Possible Next Steps